What is the problem with B Flat 3 & B Flat 4 and Handpans?

-Why is it a difficult note to tune?
+Why are they difficult notes to tune?

-Why is it typically avoided by most builders?
+Why are they avoided by builders?

-Basically, the problem is wave interference or phase shift.
+The problem is wave interference or phase shift.
 Some people have also called it impedance.

 What does that mean exactly?